Top Mistakes During Impotence Treatment – Medication for better Results

 5. Consult your pharmacist: Ask about the time gap between taking medicines if you’re on multiple prescriptions

-Every 12 Hours Medication Times Calculator
+Every 12 Hours, Medication

 • Option 1: Take at 8 AM and 8 PM